dwmetz/Axiom-PowerShell/README.md

 PowerShell scripts to aid investigators when utilizing O365 and Magnet Axiom.

 -   AX-Collect.ps1 - This script enables investigator access to a users O365 mailbox.
-    Script shoud be run by Exchange Administrator to grant mailbox delegation permissions.
+    Script should be run by Exchange Administrator to grant mailbox delegation permissions.
     Once enabled, sign in using investigator credentials to perform the cloud collection in Axiom.

 -   AX-YaraSync.ps1 - Script to archive the existing YARA rules in Axiom, sync YARA updates from Reversing Labs Github, and then update Axiom with the new rules.